ErikSzabo/devrik-backend-api/README.md

 # devrik backend API

-This API powers and will power my portfolio website.
+This API powers and will power my portfolio website (and maybe other things in the future).

-Eventually, it will have admin login feature for me, and for those, who will edit projects, skills, and any other future content on the page.
+It has an admin login feature for me, and for those, who will edit projects, skills, and any other future content on the page.

-It's far from done...

 # Endpoints